ryoheiyasuda/FLIMage_public/README.md

 # FLIMage
 This software allows for controlling TCSPC software and produce image.

-* To build this software, please get the following package (you can do NuGet):
-1 BitMiracle.LibTiff.NET 2.4.626 or higher
+* To build this software, please get the following package (you can do NuGet): BitMiracle.LibTiff.NET 2.4.626 or higher, MathNet.Numerics.4.7.0 or higher, System.Numerics.Vector.4.5.0 or higher
-2 MathNet.Numerics.4.7.0 or higher
-3 System.Numerics.Vector.4.5.0 or higher

 * When we build FLIMage, we put external libraries in ..\External and ..\Library folders.
-In the default setting, you need to create these folder.
+In the default setting, you need to create these folders.
 Alternatively you can change pre-compile option (in FLIMage properties).

 * National Instruments
 If you want to use National Instruments, please install National instrument driver with DotNet support.
 We tested with PCIe-6231/6233 and PCI-6371/6373.